OpenCS-ontology/OpenCS/README.md

 The ontology is currently in its very early stages.
 It was built from a subset of the [Microsoft Academic Knowledge Graph](https://makg.org/) by Michael Färber.
 You can find the scripts used for making OpenCS from MAKG in [this repository](https://github.com/OpenCS-ontology/makg-to-opencs).

+See also **[the documentation](https://github.com/OpenCS-ontology/OpenCS/wiki/)** where you will find more information about the schema and ontology modules.

 ## Contents

 - `/schema/schema.ttl` – OpenCS schema (upper ontology)